-A Pap smear is a test used to detect abnormal or potentially abnormal cells from the vagina and uterine cervix.
+A Pap test is a screening test for cervical cancer.
+It is used to detect abnormal or potentially abnormal cells from the vagina and uterine cervix.
 Various bacterial, fungal, and viral infections of the uterus may also be detected using this test.

-Pap smears, when performed routinely, have been a great help in the detection and treatment of areas of pre-cancerous cells, which help to prevent cervical cancer from developing.
+Pap tests, when performed routinely, have been a great help in the detection and treatment of areas of precancerous cells, which help to prevent cervical cancer from developing.
 In addition, the test can help detect cervical cancer in the early stages, when it is most treatable.
-The Pap smear is also used to monitor any abnormalities or unusual findings.
+The Pap test is also used to monitor any abnormalities or unusual findings.
 In many cases, these findings are part of the body's repair process and often resolve themselves without any further treatment.

 How is the sample collected for testing?

 The Pap test consists of sampling cells from the cervical area.
 For the more common liquid-based methods, the sample is obtained using a type of "spatula" swab or brush.
 The specimen is put into a special liquid preservative and sent to a laboratory, where the cell suspension is processed onto a glass slide, stained, and examined by a cytotechnologist and/or pathologist.
 An advantage of this liquid-based sample is that the cell suspension may also be used for HPV testing.
 For the older, traditional method, the sample is smeared on a glass slide and sent to a laboratory to be stained and examined under a microscope.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.